 More Research Required

 This is where research can help once again, as if you look around online you are bound to find some people that want to race.
-Or, you could simply reach out to people within the games you are playing, and this way you will get a chance to see how they perform before you make any commitments.
+Or you could simply reach out to people within the games you are playing, and this way you will get a chance to see how they perform before you make any commitments.
 However, it is usually more effective to check spaces where people actively look for teams to join.

-4. Finding Places To Compete
+4. Find Places To Compete

-These live events can put you in head-to-head races with the very best sim racers and can be very exciting, but very hard to qualify for.
+These live events can put you in head-to-head races with the very best sim racers and can be very exciting, but also very hard to qualify for.
 However, there are also various other ways to race that don’t put you in such a competitive environment.
-Although they are often just multiplayer game modes, most games are very good at matching you up with other racers of similar abilities.
+Although they are often just multiplayer game modes, many games are very good at matching you up with other racers of similar abilities.

 Use Multiplayer Modes To Improve